ervandew/eclim/doc/content/guides/development.rst

       > ant "-Declipse.home=C:/Program Files/eclipse"

   This will build and deploy eclim to your eclipse and vim directories.
-If you don't want to supply the eclipse home directory every time, you can set the environment variable ECLIM_ECLIPSE_HOME which the build script will then utilize.

   .. note::